puredanger/replicant/README.md

 The goal here is for a tool (IDE) to create a REPL for a user where the tool is able to snoop on the user's REPL context (for example, dynamic vars like *ns*).

-### Start the JVM with a data tooling REPL
+### Start the JVM with a data tooling REPL server

 First, we need to start a JVM - this should use the project's classpath and settings but may also need to include access to any extra code needed by the tooling repl (like the stuff in this project).
-You will also need to instruct the Clojure runtime to start a socket server that the tool will connect to as a client:
+You will also need to instruct the Clojure runtime to start a socket server that the tool will connect to as a client with a system property:

 ```
 -Dclojure.server.datarepl="{:port 5555 :accept 'replicant.util/data-repl}"
 ```

-The data-repl accept function will be called in this JVM when you connect as a client on port 5555 to this JVM.
-The data-repl is just a normal repl with modifications to capture *out* and *err* and to turn off the REPL prompt.
+The `data-repl` accept function will be called in this JVM when you connect as a client on port 5555 to this JVM.
+The data-repl is just a normal repl with modifications to capture \*out\* and \*err\* and to turn off the REPL prompt.

 The response from any expression sent to the data-repl will be a map that contains the keys :result (if successful), :exception (if thrown, in map form), :out, and :err.

 ### Start user REPL server

-The tool must then create a connection to the running JVM on the specified port (5555).
+The tool must then connect to the running JVM on the specified port (5555).
 The tool is then connected as a client to the user's application.
 From within this connection we need to set up a state container for the user's environment bindings.
 It can then evaulate arbitrary expressions in the context of the user's environment.